 Preparation of Enaminones

-The Esehenmoser coupling reaction condenses a thioamide and an alpha-halocarbonyl compound to give enaminones.
-We have recently developed sonication accelerated version of the Eschenmoser coupling reaction.
-Reaction conditions have reduced the time for the completion of reaction from days to hours.4 Presently, efforts are underway to further reduce the time of reaction into minutes by manipulating the reaction conditions.
+The Eschenmoser coupling reaction condenses a thioamide and an alpha-halocarbonyl compound to give enaminones.
+We have developed a sonication-accelerated version of the Eschenmoser coupling reaction.
+Reaction conditions have reduced the reaction time from days to hours.4 Presently, efforts are underway to further reduce the time of reaction to minutes by manipulating the reaction conditions.

 Enantioselective synthesis of anti-smoking agents